Veteran WWII airplane on display at Doc Hangar

 So the crew wanted to stop in Wichita on its way back to California so that others can get a behind the scenes look and learn some of the history.

-Nick Camacho, co-pilot says, “This airplane was delivered in April of 1944.
-Made it over to the European theater in August of ’44. so we missed D-Day. but we were involved in the rest of the war in the european theater.”
+“This airplane was delivered in April of 1944.
+Made it over to the European theater in August of ’44.
+So we missed D-Day, but we were involved in the rest of the war in the European theater,” said Nick Camacho, co-pilot.

 The hope is to expand operations so it can be shown to more people.